HyunjuKang/nmd_eff_rfr/Reviewer_8JCL.md

 ### Q2: Addressing sensitivity of perturbation effect
 Thanks for your valuable question.
-As demonstrated in our additional experiments, the sensitivity of the $ Importance $ measure in UNR-Explainer varies with different perturbation rates (details available at this [link](https://anonymous.4open.science/r/unr0929/perturbation_param.jpg).
-Specifically, when the perturbation parameter lies between 0.0 and 0.3, there is a gradual decline in $ Importance $ observed on the Cora and CiteSeer datasets.
-However, for perturbation parameters exceeding 0.4 — implying that 40\% or more of messages that ought to be weakened are retained — the effectiveness of the perturbation is reduced, leading to a lower $Importance $.
+As demonstrated in our additional experiments, the sensitivity of the $Importance$ measure in UNR-Explainer varies with different perturbation rates (details available at this [link](https://anonymous.4open.science/r/unr0929/perturbation_param.jpg).
+Specifically, when the perturbation parameter lies between 0.0 and 0.3, there is a gradual decline in $Importance$ observed on the Cora and CiteSeer datasets.
+However, for perturbation parameters exceeding 0.4 — implying that $40\%$ or more of messages that ought to be weakened are retained — the effectiveness of the perturbation is reduced, leading to a lower $Importance$.

 ### Q3-1: Addressing analysis of explanations by models as GraphSAGE vs DGI